SESYNC-ci/sesync-ci.github.io/quickstart/_drafts/rstata_vm_quickstart.md

   - RStata
   - Stata
   - Virtual Machine
+  - SSH
 ---

 To support existing data analysis pipelines that use the Stata software, SESYNC has purchased a Stata license and created a dedicated virtual machine for remote use by affiliated researchers.
-This quick start guide explains the essential steps for evaluating Stata commands from SESYNC's RStudio server.
+This quick start guide explains the essential steps for evaluating Stata commands over SSH or from SESYNC's RStudio server.

 ## Stata Server

 Stata is installed on a Linux server with address "stata.sesync.org", that affiliated researchers can access through a terminal/console using SSH.
-For example, a user logged into our [RStudio](https://rstudio.sesync.org) or [Jupyter](https://jupyter.sesync.org) servers can open a terminal and execute `ssh stata.sesync.org` to reach the server with the Stata software.
+For example, a user logged into our [RStudio](https://rstudio.sesync.org), [Jupyter](https://jupyter.sesync.org), or [gateway]({{ 'faq/how-to-access-linux-resources.html' | relative_url }}) servers can open a terminal and execute
+`ssh stata.sesync.org` to reach the server with the Stata software.

 The first time you `ssh` to this or any server, you will be asked to confirm the